openfrontier/ci/README.md

 Continuous integration system base on other docker projects.
 Create a Gerrit with PostgreSQL as backend and OpenLDAP as authentication server.
 Create a Jenkins that integrate with Gerrit.
-Create a Nginx as a reverse proxy of the Gerrit and Jenkins just created.
+Create a Nginx as a reverse proxy of the Gerrit and Jenkins.

 ## Get docker images.
     docker pull openfrontier/gerrit